zlatnaspirala/visualjs/project/README.md

   2) You are free to use any version of Visual JS library in any other project (even commercial projects) as long as the copyright header is left intact.
 Except for plugins on sale and graphics that come with them (they have special commercial licence).
-  3)Please read the following terms and conditions before using this application:
+  3) Please read the following terms and conditions before using this application:

     Disclaimer of warranty
       'Visual js' is provided "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of merchantability or fitness for a particular purpose.
       In no event shall the author of this software be held liable for data loss, damages, loss of profits or any other kind of loss while using or misusing this software.

 </pre>